quasarframework/quasar/docs/src/pages/quasar-cli/ajax-requests.md

 Be sure to check out [Prefetch Feature](/quasar-cli/prefetch-feature) if you are using Quasar CLI.
 :::

-Usage in your single file components methods will be like:
+Usage in your single file components methods will be like below.
+Notice that in the next example we're using the Quasar's [Notify plugin](/quasar-plugins/notify) (through `this.$q.notify`) which you'll need to install (follow the link earlier).

 ```js
 import { api } from 'boot/axios'